mever-team/FairBench/README.md

 ```

 Non-forked variables (i.e., of normal Python)
-are used by all branches of computations, but forked variables
+are used by all branches of computations, but forks
 retain different values per branch.
-You can use any names
+Use any names
-for branches, and you can have as many
+for branches.
+You can have as many branches
 as you want.
-For example, you
+For example,
-can create a fork `fb.Fork(Men=...,Women=...,Other=...)`.
+create a fork `fb.Fork(Men=...,Women=...,Other=...)`.
 More details on forks and branches,
-including generation from dicts, intersectionality for
-multiattribute fairness,
-and the preferred way of thinking about multiattribute multivalue forks
+including generation of multiattribute multivalue forks
 can be found [here](docs/branches.md).

 After declaring the protected attribute, generate a